Computer and Network Support

 - How can I change my email password?

-You can reset your UCSBnetID password here.
+Follow the directions to reset your UCSBnetID password

 - How do I setup a vacation auto-reply?